 In direct relation to MHS, changes aren’t too noticeable at this time.
 Perry McCabe, a USD 418 board member, says there’s more worry for 2026 than there is now.
 One of his biggest concerns is bonds as they’re already scarce without funding cuts.

-He encourages anyone eligible to vote to take charge, including more push from school staff members and families to protect our rights.
+He encourages anyone eligible to vote to take charge, including more push from school staff members and families to protect our rights and funds.

 Teachers express concerns about pay and their programs.
 Aaron Schooper, who teaches classes like current issues and coaches debate, worries for the protection of his classes or else they could disappear as they can’t run without proper funding.
-He says this especially targets those vulnerable as it weaponizes important funds to those in need.
+He says this especially targets those vulnerable, as it can weaponize important funds to those in need by making them scarce.

 Aubrey Herbst, the MHS principal, says she’s conducting teacher stay interviews.
 These are meant to give staff a free place to express their concerns about their school.
-Most teachers have wants for a new facility, as do many in the district, which relates back to bonds and general fundings.
+Most teachers have wants for a new facility, as do many in the district, which again relates back to bonds and general fundings.
+The importance of funds is indispensable.
 She says teachers always need more, especially with goals for higher pay.

 In short, many schools nationwide are critically affected by funding cuts and freezes, MHS included.
 As of now, changes are minimal, but with the upcoming 2026 year it could only worsen.
 This is why things like bonds are crucial to help provide needed funding for our schools.